-In China’s shiny new ‘Smart Cities’, citizens can scarcely cross the road or buy an orange without the government knowing about it, and tweeting satirically about the Glorious Leader’s dumpling-like features can land you in jail.
+In China’s shiny new ‘Smart Cities’, citizens can scarcely cross the road or buy an orange without the Party knowing, and posting a satirical online comment about President Xi’s Winnie-the-Pooh-like features can land you in jail.

-It’s often assumed that capitalism and the internet automatically bring freedom and democracy.
-But Strittmatter shows how China’s autocratic leaders are using powerful new technologies to create the largest and most effective surveillance state the world has ever seen.
+A generation after the tanks rolled into Tiananmen Square, China’s autocratic leaders are using powerful new technologies to create the largest and most effective surveillance state the world has ever seen.

-This is a fascinating journey behind the Great Firewall into a land where Big Brother has acquired a whole new set of toys with which to control and cajole – ‘harmonise’ – the masses.
-It is also an urgent warning against Western complacency.
-China is already finding eager overseas buyers for its ever-upgrading ‘Operating System for Dictators’ – in Africa and Asia, Russia and the Middle East.
-It is time the rest of us paid attention.
+This is a journey into a land where Big Brother has acquired a whole new set of toys with which to control and cajole – ‘harmonise’ – the masses.
+It is also a warning against Western complacency.
+Beijing is already finding eager buyers for its ‘Operating System for Dictators’ – in Africa and Asia, Russia and the Middle East.
+And with China’s corporate giants – all ultimately under Party control – being offered a place at the heart of Europe’s vital infrastructure, it is time we paid attention.

 Kai Strittmatter has studied China for more than 30 years.
-For over a decade he lived and worked there as a correspondent for the national broadsheet Sueddeutsche Zeitung, taking the decision to leave the country prior to publication of this book.
+For over a decade he lived and worked there as a correspondent for the German national broadsheet Sueddeutsche Zeitung, taking the decision to leave the country prior to publication of this book, which quickly became a bestseller in Germany.
 He is the author of China A-Z.